vuejs/vue-test-utils/docs/guides/common-tips.md

 ### Mocking Transitions

-Although calling `await Vue.nexTick()` works well for most use cases, there are some situations where additional work arounds are required.
-These issues will be solved before the library transitions out of beta.
+Although calling `await Vue.nextTick()` works well for most use cases, there are some situations where additional workarounds are required.
+These issues will be solved before the `vue-test-utils` library moves out of beta.
 One such example is unit testing components with the `<transition>` wrapper provided by Vue.

 ```vue
 <template>